-Mojocom is the largest social forum for mobile storytellers around the world.
+- Mojofest is the largest social forum for mobile storytellers around the world.
 It is a public Facebook Group for journalists, NGOs, businesses and academics.
-It has over 4,000 members and is a place to post questions about equipment, apps and workflow, and share examples of your work for feedback.
+It has over 5,000 members and is a place to post questions about equipment, apps and workflow, and share examples of your work for feedback.
 It was founded by former Head of Innovation at RTE, Glen Mulcahy.

-Mojo Festival is a conference in Ireland celebrating all things in mobile journalism.
-The event is the former ‘RTE Mojocon’.
-The next conference is in Galway 29-31 May 2018.
+- Mojofest is a conference in Ireland celebrating all things in mobile content creation – from journalism to public relations to documentary-making to cinematography to photography.
+The conference is on hold during the pandemic.
 Follow @mojofestival on Twitter for updates.

 This festival has been running since 2012, and receives well over 600 film submissions from dozens of countries each year.
 Submissions are open to both amateur and professional filmmakers.